 KCS is a simple idea based on a wealth of customer support research.
 KCS, governed by the KCS Academy, has officially become Knowledge-Centered Service, but the practice is often referred to as Knowledge-Centered Support as well.
 With KCS, knowledge creation and maintenance is collectively owned across the organization and directly associated with customer support or service management interactions.
 The KCS principles reflect this inclusive and interaction-driven approach.

-KCS has proven benefits in handling tickets faster, enabling self-service, and optimizing staff resources.
+Knowledge-Centered Support has proven benefits in handling tickets faster, enabling self-service, and optimizing staff resources.
 Before diving into the specifics of how KCS improves customer service or IT Service Management (ITSM), let’s step back and look at Knowledge Management more broadly.

-The Role of ITIL® Knowledge Management
+The Role of ITIL® Knowledge Management in KCS

 Historically, the most common ITSM processes implemented or adopted have been Incident, Problem and Change Management—typically based on ITIL best practices.
-Some amount of configuration management and service level management (SLM) would regularly show up next.
-With the rise of self-service portals, implementing a service catalog and automating request fulfillment have become common.
+Some amount of Configuration Management and Service Level Management (SLM) would regularly show up next.
+With the rise of self-service portals, implementing a Service Catalog and automating Request Fulfillment have become common.

-Alas, implementation of the Knowledge Management process is inconsistent.
+But alas, implementation of the Knowledge Management process is inconsistent.
 Knowledge Management aims to gather, analyze, store, and share knowledge and information within an organization.
 The primary purpose of Knowledge Management is to improve efficiency by leveraging knowledge and reducing the need to rediscover knowledge.

 Tweet this: Use these 4 Principles of Knowledge-Centered Support (KCS) to maximize your #ITIL initiatives